drshashikumar/rawphase/Readme.txt

 Please find as per journal:

-RAW data is given as file names
+a) RAW data is given as file names

 Mode 1 = Mode1.csv
 Mode 2 = Mode2.csv